maxcnunes/Perfin/Documents/Git Commands.md

 - `git checkout --YOUR_FILE_NAME`

-Compare a Dir or a file with the Server respective Dir or file
+Show Differences Between the Remote and Local Repository
 ==================================
-- `git dif repository ........
+- `git diff`
+- type `q` to leave the text